 Knowledge Worker Productivity: 8 Newsletter Management Strategies That Save 10+ Hours Weekly

-The average knowledge worker spends 28% of their workweek managing email—that's 11.2 hours every week, or nearly 580 hours per year.
+The average knowledge worker spends 28% of their workweek managing email — that's 11.2 hours every week, or nearly 580 hours per year, according to the McKinsey Global Institute's landmark Social Economy report.
 If you're drowning in newsletters while trying to stay productive, you're not alone.

 But here's the good news: Newsletter management is one of the easiest wins for boosting knowledge worker productivity.
 The right strategies can save you 10+ hours per week while keeping you better informed than ever.